kirthikajeyalakshmi/Array_java/README.md

 # 📌 Java Array Problems (Placement Preparation)

-This repository is **strictly for my personal placement preparation journey**.
+This repository is **for my personal placement preparation journey**.
 It contains array-based problems solved in Java, maintained in a simple and distraction-free manner.

 ---